Mingrui-Yu/A-Simple-Stereo-SLAM-System/README.md

 There must be some mistakes in the project as I am just a newcomer to visual SLAM.
 Please open an issue if you find any problem, and I will be deeply grateful for your correction and advice.

-**Both the system and the Seq-CALC library are parts of my underground thesis.
-More details will be added after my defense.**